Computations of volumes in five candidates elections: Condorcet classes

 here ``cyc'' stands for ``cycle''.
 For example, CW2nd3cyc denotes the class that has a Condorcet winner, a candidate in second position majorizing the remaining three, and the latter are ordered in a $3$-cycle.

-There are $6$ further classes.
-In order to see this, one introduces the \emph{signature} $(p,q)$ of a candidate in which $p$ counts the candidates majorized by the chosen candidate and $q=n-1-p$ is the number of the candidates majorizing the chosen one.
+There are $6$ further classes as has been known for a long time.
+Presumably Davis \cite{Davis} is the oldest source.
+(For more sources and cardinalities of the set of classes see \cite{oeis}.)
+The classes can be structured by the \emph{signatures} $(p,q)$ of a candidate in which $p$ counts the candidates majorized by the chosen candidate and $q=n-1-p$ is the number of the candidates majorizing the chosen one.
+In graph theoretical language, $p$ is the in-degree and $q$ is the out-degree of the chosen node.
 Without a CW or CL, the signatures $(4,0)$ and $(0,4)$ are excluded.
-The number of signatures $(2,2)$ must now be odd, and it can be used to structure the classification: \begin{enumerate} \item $1$ candidate of signature $(2,2)$ (blue).
-There must be $2$ candidates of signature $(3,1)$ (red) and $2$ of signature $(1,3)$ (green).
-Depending on whether both $(3,1)$ majorize the $(2,2)$ candidate or only one does, one obtains two classes, that we call $\Gamma_{1,1}$ and $\Gamma_{1,2}$.
+The number of signatures $(2,2)$ must now be odd, and using this observation one easily finds the $6$ classes without a CW or CL.
+They are named in Figure \ref{CondCl}.
+In the figure candidates of signature $(3,1)$ are colored red, those of signature $(2,2)$ are blue, and green indicates the signature $(1,3)$.

-\item $3$ candidates of signature $(2,2)$.
-We can first distinguish the cases in which these are cyclically or linearly ordered.
-It is not hard to see that the cyclic order leads to two classes, $\Gamma_{2,1}$ and $\Gamma_{2,2}$.
-In $\Gamma_{2,1}$ the candidate of signature $(3,1)$ dominates all $3$ of signature $(2,2)$, and in $\Gamma_{2,2}$ this is not the case.
-The linear order defines a single class $\Gamma_{2,3}$.

-\item $5$ candidates of signature $(2,2)$.
-There is only one class $\Gamma_3$ whose members consist of two edge disjoint directed cycles of length $5$. \end{enumerate} The classes without a CW or CL are visualized in Figure \ref{CondCl}.
-In all of them there exists a directed $5$-cycle.

-The cardinalities of all classes and their probabilities are listed in~ Table~\ref{ClassProb}.
+The cardinalities of all classes and their probabilities (rounded to $6$ decimals) are listed in~ Table~\ref{ClassProb}.

 We have computed these probabilities not only for aesthetic reasons: that they sum to~$1$ is an excellent test for the correctness of the algorithm.